 Wireless headphones also offer a level of convenience that wired headphones can’t match.
-With no cord to worry about, you can easily switch between exercises without having to worry about repositioning your headphones.
-Additionally, many wireless headphones come with built-in controls that allow you to adjust the volume, skip tracks, and even take calls without having to reach for your device.
+With no cord to worry about, you can easily switch between exercises without worrying about repositioning your headphones.
+Additionally, many wireless headphones come with built-in controls that allow you to adjust the volume, skip tracks, and even take calls without reaching for your device.

 How Does Active Noise Cancellation Work?

-Active Noise Cancellation (ANC) is a technology found in modern headphones that cancels out ambient noise by using microphones to pick up the surrounding sound and creating opposite sound waves.
+Active Noise Cancellation (ANC) is a technology found in modern headphones that cancels out ambient noise by using microphones to pick up the surrounding sound and create opposite sound waves.